Jeremiah K. Pitzer

 - Anderson

-- Pope labored for 62 days at a pay rate of $20.00 per month.
-His enslaver, J. K. Pitzer, received $41.33 for the work completed by Pope.
+- Pope labored for 62 days at a pay rate of $20.00 per month, and J. K. Pitzer, received $41.33 for the work he completed.
+Polk labored for 60 days at $16.00 per month, and Pitzer received $32.00 for the work he completed.

-- In Common Law Book E, it states that Jeremiah K. Pitzer obtained an attachment against the estate of William Alcoon, as they had "tried to move property, including slaves, cross the state borders to avoid paying a claim made by Pitzer."
-A group of enslaved people, including a man named Sam, a woman named Eliza, and all of their children were to be "sold off" by the sheriff to pay the claims.
+- In Common Law Book D, an "E. McClanahan" left one enslaved person to both Pitzer and Frederick Johnston.
+In Common Law Book E, Jeremiah Pitzer obtained an attachment against the estate of William Alcoon, as they had "tried to move property, including slaves, cross the state borders to avoid paying a claim made by Pitzer."
+A group of enslaved people, including a man named Sam, a woman named Eliza, and all of their children, were to be "sold off" by the sheriff to pay the claims.

 - William Alcoon